Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. Can I get out of the vehicle or walk inside the park?

-Generally no — for safety and conservation, guests must remain in the vehicle inside core safari zones, stepping out only at designated points as directed by your guide.
-Some reserves offer guided nature walks in buffer areas or on specific trails, with permits and a naturalist.
+Generally no — for safety and conservation, guests must remain in the vehicle inside core safari zones.
+Some reserves offer guided nature walks in buffer areas with permits and a naturalist.
+Tigerwalah arranges walking experiences where they're permitted and safe.

 Explore walking options →